Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-Low-metallicity stars have the advantage that one can avoid uncertainties introduced by chemical evolution modeling.
-The metallicities of the halo stars for which neutron-capture element data have become available range from $\text{[Fe/H]} = -3$ to about $-2$.
-Typical, still simple (galactic chemical) evolution calculations suggest roughly the metallicity-age relation $\text{[Fe/H]} = -1$ at $10^9$~yr, $\text{[Fe/H]} = -2$ at $10^8$~yr, and $\text{[Fe/H]} = -3$ at $10^7$~yr \citep[if the instantaneous mixing approximation IMA could be applied at such low metallicities, see, e.g.][]{Tsujimoto.Yoshii.ea:1997,Chiappini:2000}.
+Observations of elemental Th and U with respect to the r-process reference element Eu in individual old stars can also be used to estimate the age.
+However, in general this requires a chemical evolution model except for the case of low-metallicity stars.
+The metallicities of the halo stars for which neutron-capture element data have become available range from $-3 \lesssim \text{[Fe/H]} \lesssim -2$.
+Typical, still simple, galactic chemical evolution calculations suggest roughly the metallicity-age relation $\text{[Fe/H]} = -1$ at $10^9$~yr, $\text{[Fe/H]} = -2$ at $10^8$~yr, and $\text{[Fe/H]} = -3$ at $10^7$~yr \citep[if the IMA could be applied at such low metallicities, see, e.g.][]{Tsujimoto.Yoshii.ea:1997,Chiappini:2000}.
 Even if these estimates are uncertain by factors of 2--3, very low metallicity stars most certainly were born when the Galaxy was only $10^7$--$10^8$~yr old, a tiny fraction of its present age.
-Thus, the neutron-capture elements observed in very low metallicity stars were generated in only one or at most a few prior nucleosynthesis episodes.
+Thus, the neutron-capture elements observed in very low metallicity stars were generated in only one or at most a few prior nucleosynthesis episodes \citep[see also][]{Beniamini.Hotokezaka:2020}.
 If several events contributed, the time interval between these events had to be very short in comparison to Th decay ages.
-Thus, no error is made by simply adding these contributions, without considering decays, and treating them as a single r-process abundance distribution which undergoes decay from the time of its incorporation into a (low metallicity) star until its detection in present observations.
-Making use of the earlier mentioned, so-called site-independent, predictions for r-process production ratios, combined with the presently observed abundance ratios found in low-metallicity stars, can give an indication for the decay time of its radioactive isotopes since the star was born and polluted with an original r-process pattern.
-Typical results for ages of most low-metallicity r-process enhanced stars are in the range of 12--14~Gyr \citep{Cowan.Pfeiffer.ea:1999,Schatz.ea:2002,Kratz2004,Roederer.Kratz.ea:2009}.
-This approach assumes that the production ratios of the site(s) responsible for these observations are consistent with those reproducing a solar r~process.
+Thus, it is justified to treat the sum as a single r-process abundance distribution which undergoes decay from the time of its incorporation into a (low metallicity) star until its detection in present observations.